liamjcrewe/selfreflect-api/README.md

 1. /v1/users/:id/wellbeings or
 2. /v1/users/:id/wellbeings?limit=X

-If the first of these is used, the limit will default to 5.
+If the first of these is used, the limit will default to 1.
 Otherwise, X will be used.

-However, X must be between 1 and 50 inclusive.
-If an invalid limit is given, the limit will again default to 5.
+X must be between 1 and 200 inclusive.
+If an invalid limit is given, the limit will again default to 1.

 ###### Error response(s)